iTwin/platform-api-documentation/apis/overview/authorization/native-spa.md

 The following steps outline how to implement the authorization code flow in your application.
 Once you have registered [your app](/my-apps), you can begin to obtain the access token.

-1. Generate _code_verifier_ and _code_challenge_.
+1. Generate `code_verifier` and `code_challenge`.
 This step needs to be completed within your application.
-There are several libraries available for generating the code_verifier and code_challenge.
+There are several libraries available for generating the `code_verifier` and `code_challenge`.

 2. When the user opens the application, redirect them to the authorization server endpoint.
 This will provide a login screen to the end user for authentication.
 After successful authentication, the consent screen is displayed, if the user has not given the consent yet.